jdiamond/pointless/README.md

 ### console

-Invokes `method` on `console` with the current value.
+Invokes the specified method on `console` with the current value.
 If `label` is defined, `': '` is appended to it, and then that's used as a prefix.

     P([ 1, 2 ]).console('log', 'foo') // P([ 1, 2 ]) and logs "foo: 1, 2"

 For convenience, `log`, `info`, `warn`, and `error` methods also exist:

     P([ 1, 2 ]).log('foo') // P([ 1, 2 ]) and logs "foo: 1, 2"

+### when

+Tests the current value and then executes one of the two functions.
+The return value of the function that executes becomes the new value.

+The test can be a function, in which case the current value is applied to that function.

+The test can also be a non-function.
+In this case, the current value is compared (with `===`) to that value.

+    P(1).when(isOdd, add1) // P(2)

+    P(2).when(isOdd, null, add1) // P(3)

+    P(3).when(3, add1) // P(4)

 ### Conditional Functions